JohnnyFee/johnnyfee.github.io/source/_drafts/2015-04-19-amp-installation.md

 tags: [mac, amp]
 ---

+WAMP, MAMP, and LAMP are abbreviations for “Windows, Apache, MySQL, and PHP,” “Mac, Apache, MySQL, and PHP,” and “Linux, Apache, MySQL, and PHP.”
+These abbreviations describe a fully functioning setup used for developing dynamic Internet web pages.

 See: [Apache, MySQL, PHP and phpMyAdmin on OSX 10.10 Yosemite for Local Development](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-10-yosemite/)

 With Apples’ new OSX 10.10 Yosemite out of the bag, getting the **AMP** stack up and running on the new OSX may cause a few bumps on the upgrade from [OS X Mavericks 10.9](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-9-mavericks/ "Get Apache, MySQL, PHP and phpMyAdmin working on OSX 10.9 Mavericks").
 This tutorial will go through the process on getting **Apache, MySQL, PHP** (or otherwise known as the ‘AMP’ stack) and **phpMyAdmin** running on the new Yosemite OS.